nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/README.md

-TODO: More Exercise folder or a new folder
+TODO: More Exercise folder or a new folder.
+Will do a new one